ZigaSajovic/Automatic-Differentiation-a-look-through-Tensor-and-Operational-Calculus/README.md

 # Automatic Differentiation: a look through Tensor and Operational Calculus

-Repository for the paper Automatic Differentiation through Tensor and Operational Calculus
+Repository for the paper Automatic Differentiation: a look through Tensor and Operational Calculus

 ## Abstract